Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity

-\textbf{Abstract.} The Lewis Carroll identity expresses the determinant of a matrix in terms of subdeterminants obtained by deleting one row and column or a pair of rows and columns.
+\textbf{Abstract.} The Lewis Carroll Identity expresses the determinant of a matrix in terms of subdeterminants obtained by deleting one row and column or a pair of rows and columns.
 Using the matrix tree theorem, we can convert this into an equivalent identity involving sums over pairs of forests.
 Unlike the Lewis Carroll Identity, the Forest Identity involves no minus signs.
-Using the Involution Principle, we can pull back Zeilberger's proof of the Lewis Carroll Identity to a bijective proof of the Forest Identity.
+In 2011, Vlasev and Yeats \cite{vlasev} suggested that such a Forest Identity could be proven using edge transfers similar to Zeilberger's 1997 matrix proof.
+However, until now, such an algorithm has not yet been developed.
+In this paper, we provide this edge transfer algorithm and a bijective proof for both the Lewis Carroll Identity and Forest Identity.
 This bijection is implemented by the Red Hot Potato algorithm, so called because the way edges get tossed back and forth between the two forests is reminiscent of the children's game of hot potato.